Engage Kiss: Anime

 The anime was first labeled as "Project Engage", which listed Fumiaki Maruto (author of Saekano) and Tsunako (Date A Live illustrator) as the main staff.
 The details were then announced through the Aniplex booth at the AnimeJapan 2022 event.
 The series, titled Engage Kiss, is produced by A-1 Pictures and directed by Tomoya Tanaka, with Shunsaku Yano in charge of world setting, Shinpei Wada adapting Megumi Katagiri's demon designs for animation, and Yoshiaki Fujisawa composing the music.
 It aired from July 3 to September 25, 2022, on Tokyo MX and other channels.
 The opening theme song, "Everyone, Scramble" (誰彼スクランブル, Dare-kare Sukuranburu), is performed by Halca.
-The ending theme song, "Love-Brain" (恋愛脳, Renai-Nō), is performed by Akari Nanawo.
-Crunchyroll licensed the series outside of Asia for an English simulcast and simuldub.
+The ending theme song, "Love-Brain" (恋愛脳, Renai-Nō), is performed by Nanawo Akari.
+Aniplex of America licensed the series for an English simulcast and simuldub on Crunchyroll outside of Asia.

-Episode list
+Episodes

 Manga

-A manga adaptation of Engage Kiss by Itachi began serialization in Square Enix's online manga magazine Manga Up! on July 2, 2022.
+A manga adaptation of Engage Kiss by Itachi was serialized in Square Enix's online manga magazine Manga Up! from July 2, 2022 to March 27, 2024.

 Game

-A mobile game title developed by Square Enix titled Engage Kill was announced on April 24, 2022.
-It was released in Japan on March 1, 2023.
+An action RPG mobile game developed by Square Enix titled Engage Kill was announced on April 24, 2022.
+A pre-registration began on June 4, 2022, and it was released in Japan on March 1, 2023.
 The game is a free-to-play RPG genre title with in-app purchases.
+The game ended service on March 21, 2024.